videogorillas/vgplayer-api/Player.md

 ### <a id="Player_conformAudioTrack"></a>`Player.prototype.conformAudioTrack(trackId, offset)`
 Offset audio track by `offset` seconds.
-Audio track duration is set to the video track duration if the audio track after offset is still shorter than the video track.
+Audio track duration is set to the video track duration if the audio track after offsetting is still shorter than the video track.

 Limitations:
 - `offset` must be >= 0